pusateri/IETFNext/README.md

 2. add spinning circle when loading the sessions for a meeting?
 3. Find a way to select session favorites from detail view?
 4. Add inactive drafts?
+5. Add keyboard shortcuts for iPad and maybe macOS

 IETF colors: